 Better to use HUMINT by asking a local human like me.

-I first learned the value of HUMINT when all the journalists had glowing praises for Russian President Mikhail Gorbachev’s efforts to move away from communism and the dreaded Cold War with his glasnost (openness) and perestroika (restructuring).
+I first learned the value of HUMINT when all the First World journalists had glowing praises for Russian President Mikhail Gorbachev’s efforts to move the U.S.S.R. away from communism and the dreaded Cold War with his glasnost (openness) and perestroika (restructuring).
 In fact, those two Russians words were soon no longer being italicized in our newspapers as foreign words because they had become so familiar.
 But I soon became one of the very few in the west to know that Gorbachev, our hero, was NOT a hero to his fellow Russians.
 Today he is still disliked there, long after he was punted aside in favour of President Yeltsin.

-Incidentally, this month I consulted an accountant who is skilled enough to start a chain of accounting firms, skilled enough that all his clients went with him when he left his original firm: He left because he was insulted when his bosses broke their word to make him a partner.
+Incidentally, this month I met with an accountant who is skilled enough to start a chain of accounting firms, skilled enough that all his clients went with him when he left his original firm: He left because he was insulted when his bosses broke their word to make him a partner.

 Canada’s last prime minister, Trudeau, was stupid in many ways.
 Today, Sunday, is National Indigenous Peoples Day, and Prime Minister Carney is visiting an indigenous museum in Nanaimo.
 How nice.
 But when PM Trudeau instigated the first ever National Truth and Reconciliation Day, a supposedly important event, important enough to be a federal workers holiday during the workweek… he observed the day not with a cheerful speech at an event… but by escaping off to Tofino to go surf.
 People noticed.
 Like I said, stupid.